theosotr/fsmove-eval/README.md

 # Requirements

-* A Unix-like operating system.
+* A Unix-like operating system (tested on Ubuntu).

 * An installation of Docker (Please, follow the instructions from the official [documentation](https://docs.docker.com/install/)).